 With the recent unveiling of the Galactic Starcruiser in Disney World, a new legacy lightsaber has hit the scene.
 Unfortunately, this lightsaber is currently only available to those who book a stay onboard the Halcyon and is not available at Dok Ondar’s.

 This Chandrila lightsaber sells for $170.00 and comes in its own special display case.
 It even features the Halcyon logo on the bottom of the lightsaber hilt.

 How much do Star Wars Black Series Force FX Lightsabers cost

 The Star Wars Black Series Force FX Lightsabers are made by Hasbro, so you can purchase some of them directly off their website.
-Walmart also has a number of them listed for sale including pre-orders for the new Darth Revan lightsaber coming out later this year.
+Walmart also has a number of them listed for sale if you prefer to shop there.

 These lightsabers are similar to the Legacy Lightsabers you can purchase in Galaxy’s Edge, but there are differences.
 The main similarity is that the overall theme of the Black Series Force FX Lightsabers also remodel fan favorite lightsabers from the Star Wars universe.
 Note that the Force FX series has some discontinued lightsabers, and those can come at significantly higher prices.